valchau/Mission_to_Mars/README.md

 * Plot the results as a bar chart.
-     [Average Minimum Daily temperature on Mars Bar Chart](avg_daily_min_temp_barchart.PNG)
+     [Average Minimum Daily temperature on Mars Bar Chart](avg_daily_min_temp_barchart.PNG) The coldest month is March with a temperature of -83 degrees.
+     The 'warmest' month is August with a temperature of -68 degrees.

-Which months have the lowest and the highest atmospheric pressure on Mars?
+* Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:
 Find the average the daily atmospheric pressure of all the months.

-Plot the results as a bar chart.
-About how many terrestrial (Earth) days exist in a Martian year?
-To answer this question:
+* About how many terrestrial (Earth) days exist in a Martian year?
-Consider how many days elapse on Earth in the time that Mars circles the Sun once.
-Visually estimate the result by plotting the daily minimum temperature.